 Ever watch a powerlifter working out?
 It's rather like watching paint dry.
 There isn't much to see except every 5 minutes or more when he lifts a weight a few times and then takes another inordinately long break.

 Joke: How do you know when a powerlifter is doing cardio?
-His rest between sets is less than 5 minutes.
+He rests less than 5 minutes between sets.

 Do your football players rest 5 minutes between plays so their muscles fully recuperate so they can output a maximal effort again?
 I'm guessing they don't.